-Level A2 comprises substances that are either banned by various national or international legislation(other than the RoHS regulations), or substances that LG Electronics has decided to phase out due to the risk it poses to human health and the environment.
+LEVEL A-Ⅱ comprise substances that are either by various national or international legislation(other than RoHS directive) or substances that LG Electronics has decided to phase out due to the risk it poses to human health and the environment.

 The REACH (Registration, Evaluation, and Authorization of Chemical) regulation is a European Community law which went into force in June 2007 and consolidates all of the existing EU regulations on chemical substances.
 The law requires the registration, evaluation, and authorization of all substances that are manufactured or imported into the EU depending on their weight and health risk.

-LG Electronics' obligation to provide SVHC information is only applicable if a substance included on the candidate list is present in an article in a concentration above 0.1% weight by weight, as per REACH.
+LGE‘s obligation to provide SVHC information is only applicable if a substance included on the candidate list is present in an article in a concentration above 0.1% weight by weight(w/w), as per REACH.
 The SVHC "candidate list" can be updated at any time i.e. it is a "living list".
-As soon as a SVHC appears on the "candidate list", suppliers of articles containing the SVHC must forward information on the listed SVHC contained in the article (above a concentration of 0.1% weight by weight (w/w)) to article recipients.
+As soon as a SVHC appears on the "candidate list", suppliers of articles containing the SVHC must forward information on the listed SVHC contained in the article (above a concentration of 0.1% (w/w) to article recipients.
 An updated version of the “candidate list” can be found in the ECHA website: http://echa.europa.eu